 How long do I have to rescind?
 When does the right of rescission start?

+The right of rescission refers to the right of a consumer to cancel certain types of loans.
 If you are buying a home with a mortgage, you do not have a right to cancel the loan once the closing documents are signed.

 If you are refinancing a mortgage, you have until midnight of the third business day after the transaction to rescind (cancel) the mortgage contract.
 The three-day clock does not start until all three of the following events have happened: